-This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
+^{}This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
 Md.
 Rule 1-104.

-In 1980, Applicant was tried by a jury in the Circuit Court for Baltimore County on the charge of first degree murder.
-Following the close of the evidence, the trial court instructed the jury, in pertinent part: "[U]nder the Constitution of Maryland, the jury in a criminal case is the judge of the law as well as the facts.
-Therefore, anything which I may say about the law, including any instructions which I may give you, is merely advisory and you are not in any way bound by it."
-The jury subsequently convicted Applicant of the offense.
+In 1976, Applicant was tried by a jury in the Circuit Court for Baltimore County on charges of first degree murder and conspiracy to commit murder.
+Following the close of the evidence, the trial court instructed the jury, in pertinent part: "[U]nder the constitution of Maryland, the jury in a criminal case is judge of the law as well as the facts.
+Therefore, anything which I may say about the law in the case, including any instructions which I may give you, is merely advisory and you are not in any way bound by it."
+The jury subsequently convicted Applicant of the offenses.